 On average, car batteries last for around four to six years.

+That is all you need to know regarding car battery draining overnight.
 Here at Philkotse.com, we value your interest in the automotive industry.
 Visit our website to find out more.